AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

   those parameters can be removed from the constraint, with an adjustment of the equation sum.

-Constraint expressions ("Const" and "New Var") are sorted by routine :func:`GroupConstraints` into groups so that each group contains the minimum number of entries that ensures each parameter is referenced in only one group.
+Constraint expressions ("Const" and "New Var") are sorted by routine :func:`~GSASII.GSASIImapvars.GroupConstraints` into groups so that each group contains the minimum number of entries that ensures each parameter is referenced in only one group.
 This is done by scanning the